omerlevy/tau_amnlp/transformer_exercise/README.md

 ## Installation

-_TODO: Check which of these we actually need to install.
-I don't think we need to install fairseq, for example, because we're alreayd using a clone._

 * [PyTorch](http://pytorch.org/) version >= 1.4.0
 * Python version >= 3.6
 * For training new models, you'll also need an NVIDIA GPU and [NCCL](https://github.com/NVIDIA/nccl)